Skip to main content

 In light of National Men’s Health month, here are tips on where to focus attention to maintain good health:

 2. Schedule overdue prostate, colorectal and other screenings.
-Your doctor can tell you which tests are recommended, based on your age and other risk factors.
+Your doctor can tell you which tests are recommended based on your age and other risk factors.

-Schedule your visit
+Schedule a visit

 Note: Dr. Nye not only recommends good self-care to his patients.
 He practices it himself.
 In June 2021, he completed the IRONMAN 70.3 Hawaiì Half-Triathlon in Kohala Coast, Hawaii.